benedictehejgaard/chaos-in-congress/index.md

 |---------------------|-----------------------------------------|
 | Negative Modularity | - When each node is assigned to a different community, the modularity becomes negative.  |

+We found the following modularity measures over the different terms:

+-- INSERT MODU FIGURE --

+We notice that the modularity varies greatly, with a minimum at term 111 to a maximum around terms 113-114.
+In terms 112-115, we have a high modularity, hence the partitions must be more polarized since the partitions are more distinct.
+Before term 110 and during the current term, we see a modularity score under the threshold, indicating that the partitions are less distinct.
+It is important to remember that the number of bills in each term also varies, which could also be a contributing factor.

 **Step 3**:
 The last step was to visualize the graphs where node colors were be based on the partition instead of the party of the members.
 We were hoping to see a clear distinct between the partition where they have a higher modularity compared to those with a lower.

+-- FA2111_114 --

+The graph above is an example of a partition plot from terms 111 and 114 where we can see that the partitions are more distinct (thus polarized) in term 114 where we also saw a higher modularity.

 ## Text Analysis
-he bill/issue summaries are used to perform text analysis by using the partition of the graph found in Analysis 2.
-This will hopefully help us to understand if there is a voting pattern over time for the partitions, as well as what topics each partitions stands for.
-The following steps are used to reach that goal.
+The bill/issue summaries are used to perform text analysis by using the partition of the graph found in Analysis 2.
+This aims to help us understand if there is a voting pattern over time for the partitions, as well as what topics each partitions stands for.
+The following steps were used to reach that goal:

 **Step 1**:
 Some data processing is necessary to extract the bill/issue summaries, which are more descriptive for the specific partitions.